-When it comes to planning out the video distribution of your event, there are numerous choices.
+When it comes to planning out the video signal distribution of your event, there are numerous choices.
 All of them have their strengths and weaknesses.
 Here is our first post to help you on your video distribution journey!

 Let’s Stop with – VGA (Video Graphics Array)